YaleOpenLab/opensolar/teller/INSTALL.md

 # Installing the teller

-The teller is and endpoint which interacts directly with IoT devices to stream data and trigger the smart contract run on the platform.
+The teller is and endpoint which interacts directly with IoT devices to stream data and trigger the smart contract run.

 ### Prerequisites